cwwojin/FORK_backend/docs/pages/review.md

 ## POST : Create a Review
 - Create a new review
 - Can have up to 1 image attachment
+- Content moderation will be performed on the uploaded review text & image

 ### URL
 `/api/reviews/upload`